One app for every part of your event.

 Built from running real events

-JoinLah started from running community events in Malaysia: tech talks, sports days, networking dinners.
+Joinlah started from running community events in Malaysia: tech talks, sports days, networking dinners.
 Each one brought the same pile-up.
 Multiple tools, manual reconciliation, and always a moment at the door where someone's name wasn't on the list.

 Event live in minutes